maxmelnick/Spark-Performance---Cycle-Hire-Data/readme.md

 spark-shuffle-performance-1.0-SNAPSHOT.jar   10000
 ```

-Alternatively it may be run locally by uncommenting line 19 in BikeDataAnalysis.java, and commenting line 18.
+Alternatively it may be run on YARN by uncommenting line 19 in BikeDataAnalysis.java, and commenting line 18.

 ## Analyze performance in the Spark UI